Inducido/storage.js/README.md

 storage.js
 ==========

-A simple wrapper for localStorage and sessionStorage access, with a in-memory object fallback if not present A don't like bloated code, so here is the smallest code to do basics with web storage.
+A simple wrapper for localStorage and sessionStorage access, with a in-memory object fallback if not present.

+I don't like bloated code, so here is the smallest code to do basics with web storage: 263 bytes

 storage.js exposes a simple API for cross browser local storage